bakdata/rebalancing-demo/README.md

 ### Create topics

-We you [k9s]() to access the shell of a broker (and more) but you can also connect to the broker via command line:
+We use [k9s](https://github.com/derailed/k9s) to access the shell of a broker (and more) but you can also connect to the broker via command line:
 ```
 kubectl exec -it demo-cp-kafka-0 -c cp-kafka-broker -- bash
 ```